The CARES Act: PPP Loans and Other COVID-19 Business Relief

 Emergency SBA disaster loans

 The U.S. Small Business Administration has opened its disaster loan program to businesses affected by COVID-19.
 Small businesses and nonprofits in all states can apply for low-interest Economic Injury Disaster Loans (EIDL) up to $2 million.
-As of mid-April, however, some small business owners reported that their loans were being capped at amounts as low as $15,000.

 To be eligible, businesses, including sole proprietors and independent contractors, as well as private nonprofits, cooperatives or tribally-owned entities must meet SBA size requirements set for their particular industry.
 The size limit for many industries is 500 employees.